auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 ---
-title: Why you should always use access tokens to secure an API
+title: Why you should always use Access Tokens to secure an API
-description: Explains the differences between access token and ID token and why the later should never be used to secure an API.
+description: Explains the differences between Access Token and ID Token and why the later should never be used to secure an API.
 ---
-# Why you should always use access tokens to secure an API
+# Why you should always use Access Tokens to secure an API

 <%= include('../_includes/_pipeline2') %>